a-mango/CLD-Workshop/README.md

 ### Summary

 The scenario describes the setup of a multi-cloud OpenShift environment.
-On-premises infrastructure is used to host a RHEL management workstation, a MariaDB database, an EFM stack and an OpenShift cluster, while AWS and Azure are used to provision OpenShift clusters.
+On-premises infrastructure is used to host a RHEL management workstation, a PostgreSQL database, an EFM stack and an OpenShift cluster, while AWS and Azure are used to provision OpenShift clusters.
 Each cluster is set up with 3 nodes and a load balancer to route traffic to the nodes.

-The [Bookstack](https://www.bookstackapp.com/) multi-tier application consists of a frontend, backend, and database tier.
+The open source ticket sales application [Pretix](https://github.com/pretix/pretix) is used to showcase the multi-tier architecture.
+It consits of a frontend, a backend, an SSL-terminating web server, a redis cache and a database.
 The application images are built using a CI/CD pipeline and stored in a container registry.
 Argo CD is used for GitOps-based deployments across all clusters.
 Route 53 is used for DNS-based failover routing.
 The application is tested for functionality, load, and failover scenarios.

 ---